 Specialization: Higher Education

-The Ed.D. in Educational Leadership in Higher Education is an area of specialization, along with P-12 School Administration, to be offered by Union University’s School of Education.
-The doctorate in Higher Education, offered only on the Jackson campus, is designed to prepare college and university professionals to serve as administrators and teachers, with special attention to the needs of smaller independent institutions of higher education.
-It prepares graduates to assume leadership positions in the fields of education, especially higher education, as well as government, business, and research.
-The degree program is delivered in a combination of on-campus classes using the flipped-classroom model, blended online/on-campus classes, as well as fully online classes.
-The primary purpose of the Ed.D. in Educational Leadership with a specialization in Higher Education is to provide experienced educators a broad and systematic understanding of educational theory, inquiry, and practice, and an ability to create and apply current research to educational problems.
+The Ed.D. in Educational Leadership with a specialization in Higher Education is designed to prepare college and university professionals to serve as administrators and teachers, with special attention to the needs of smaller private institutions.
+It prepares graduates to assume leadership positions in the fields of higher education, government, business, and research.
+The degree program is designed with working professionals in mind and is delivered in a combination of on-campus classes using the flipped-classroom model, blended online/face-to-face classes, as well as fully online classes.
+The primary purpose of the Ed.D. in Higher Education is to provide experienced educators a broad and systematic understanding of educational theory, inquiry, and practice, and an ability to create and apply current research to educational problems.

 The six outcomes of the Ed.D. in Educational Leadership with a specialization in Higher Education are to: